Top 10 enterprise software asset management solutions

 • Contract management: Centralizes vendor contracts and renewal dates.

-• Usage analytics: Shows how software is actually being used across the organization.
+• Usage analytics: Shows how software is actually used across the organization.

 Pros